-This industry-specific bill would amend Health and Safety Code section 1278.5, which prevents discrimination or retaliation against employees, patients or customers who complain about health care-related violations.
+This industry-specific bill would amend Health and Safety Code section 1278.5, which prevents discrimination or retaliation against employees, patients or customers who complain about health care related violations.
 It would increase the maximum fine for a misdemeanor violation of these provisions to \$75,000.

-Status: Unanimously passed the Assembly and the Senate's Health and Judiciary Committees and is pending in the Appropriations Committee.
+Status: Unanimously passed the Assembly and is pending in the Senate.